magento/architecture/design-documents/compiled_interceptors.md

 #### CONS

-1. Each time after making change in etc plugins config, generated/code/* needs to be purged.
+1. Each time after making change in plugins declaration (di.xml) or adding/modyfing the source code of pluings, generated/code/* needs to be purged.
 2. Longer and more memory consuming the whole code generation step - https://github.com/magento-engcom/msi/issues/2269#issuecomment-499551378
 3. Longer time for first warmup request and corresponding generation in Dev Mode - https://github.com/magento/magento2/pull/22826#issuecomment-491949914